lishpr/dokrust/README.md

 ### --quota
 The CGroup quota for your container.
 Should be formatted into ```{CGROUP_NAME}:{CGROUP_TARGET}:{QUOTA}```, for instance: ```cpu:cpu.cfs_quota_us:50000```.
 Multiple CGroup quotas should be seperated with ```::``` (two colons).

+### --network (important!)
+Adds network support to chosen container.
+Use this option as a standalone function after the chosen container is up and running!
+(Will be fixed later.)

 ### --mount
 Mount a directory outside the chosen rootfs into the container.